One of the earliest obtainable large format plans of the City of Washington, based upon Andrew Ellicott's seminal plan.

 As noted above, before the completion of the official editions of the map, smaller magazine versions of both maps, engraved by Hill and Thackara & Vallance, appeared in The Universal Asylum And Columbian Magazine (Thackara & Vallance, published March 1792) and the Massachusetts Magazine (Hill, published in about April 1792), thereby becoming the first and second printed maps of the City of Washington.
 The proof states of the larger official maps were not available until June and July of 1792.

 This map represents the first large format map of Washington to appear after the two editions of the so-called "Official Map".

 States of the Map

-The present example is the second edition of the map, which appeared in John Reid's American Atlas, published in New York in 1796.
-The first edition, which appeared in Winterbotham' s An Historical Geographical, Commercial and Philosophical View of the United States, published in New York in 1795 and includes the credit line of "Published by I. Reid, L. Wayland and C. Smith, 1795," whereas the second edition credit only "I. Reid" and omits the date.
+The present example is the first edition of the map, which appeared in Winterbotham' s An Historical Geographical, Commercial and Philosophical View of the United States, published in New York in 1795 and includes the credit line of "Published by I. Reid, L. Wayland and C. Smith, 1795," whereas the second edition credit only "I. Reid" and omits the date.
 Reid's map was also issued in 1795 in London, with the engraver's name listed as John Russell.